carriere4/carriere4/README.md

 ### Hi there.

 - 🔭 I’m currently working at Scandy - 3D scanning on mobile devices
-- 🌱 Python + NoCode projects
+- 🌱 Python + Rust projects
 - 📫 How to reach me:
       -   If you want to chat about 3D scanning on mobile devices:  charles@scandy.co
       -   Personal connections?
 Say hey @carriere4 on Twitter